httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 with same-site requests, and with "cross-site" top-level navigations, as described in {{strict-lax}}.
 If the value is "None", the cookie will be sent with same-site and cross-site requests.
-If the "SameSite" attribute's value is something other than these three known keywords, the attribute's value will be subject to a default enforcement mode that is equivalent to "Lax".
+If the "SameSite" attribute's value is something other than these three known keywords, the attribute's value may be subject to a default enforcement mode that is equivalent to "Lax".
 If a user agent uses "Lax-allowing-unsafe" enforcement (See {{lax-allowing-unsafe}}) then this default enforcement mode will instead be equivalent to "Lax-allowing-unsafe".